 - Hill Cantons – go for some western-slavic hex-crawling in an acid-trip fantasy world with Chris Kutalik.

-- Coins and Scrolls – a new blog, full of goodness.
+- Coins and Scrolls – an amazing blog, full of goodness by the anonymous Skerples.
 Check out the d100 spells table.

 - Dead Cyclops

 - Jeff’s Gameblog – home of the original carousing like it’s 999 table.
 Also, author of Broodmother.